davidson16807/fast-multipole-method/README.md

 This is a javascript implementation for the [fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method)

 ## What does it try to solve?
 Let's say you want simulate the solar system.
-You'll recall all objects in the universe effect one another through their gravitational pull.
+You'll recall all objects in the universe effect one another through gravity.
 A naive simulator might simulate this as follows:

     for every object in the universe:
     	for every other object in the universe: calculate the force exerted between the objects

 This is a task with O(N^2) complexity.
 If I want to simulate 3 objects I have to make 6 calculations per timestep.
 If I want to simulate 10 objects I have to make 90 calculations per timestep.
-This quickly gets out of hand.
+Things quickly gets out of hand.
 What I really want is a task with O(N) complexity - I want the number of calculations to scale linearly with the number of objects.

-A better approach might be to limit interaction only when objects fall within a certain range.
+A better approach might be to limit interaction, so objects have to fall within a certain range.
 You can setup a grid to keep track of when this happens.
 If two objects occupy adjacent grid cells, they're within range.

 There's still a problem with this approach, though.
 It doesn't work for really massive objects that would normally influence objects outside their grid cell.
-Also, if there's too many objects in the same grid cell, we're back to same problem we encountered earlier with making a bunch of calculations.
+Also, if there's too many objects in the same grid cell, we're back to same problem we encountered earlier when we were making a bunch of calculations.

 ## How does it try to solve it?
 The solution relies upon an observation - accuracy becomes less important as distance increases.
 As a matter of fact, accuracy becomes *exponentially* less important.
 This is because gravity follows an [inverse square law](https://en.wikipedia.org/wiki/Inverse-square_law).

-This means we can represent gravity by a sort of "nested grid," along the same line as a [quadtree](https://en.wikipedia.org/wiki/Quadtree) or [octree](https://en.wikipedia.org/wiki/Octree).
+This means we can represent gravity by a sort of "nested grid," along the same lines as a [quadtree](https://en.wikipedia.org/wiki/Quadtree) or [octree](https://en.wikipedia.org/wiki/Octree).
 For each object we look at the grid cells adjacent to the one that houses the object.
 Each grid cell gets a value assigned to it, and this value represents the force exerted on every object within the grid cell.
 The simulator now looks something like this:

 	for every object in the universe:
 		for every level in the nested grid: